 Council must have a long-term Resourcing Strategy for the provision of the resources required to perform its functions.
-Some strategies in the Community Strategic Plan will clearly be the responsibility of the council, some will be the responsibility of other levels of government and some will rely on input from business and community groups.
+Some strategic outcomes in the Community Strategic Plan will be the responsibility of council, some will be the responsibility of other levels of government, and some will rely on input from business and community groups.